Update on Receiving Referrals

 Kenisha Green, MSW, LSW

 Kenisha (she/her) holds a master’s degree in social work from Chicago State University and brings a wealth of experience to her current role.
-With a strong background in the nonprofit sector, she has worked extensively with adults and adolescents in diverse settings, including child welfare, re-entry programs, and substance abuse.
-Kenisha is dedicated to creating a safe and non-judgmental therapeutic space for individuals to heal and grow.
+With a strong background in the nonprofit sector, she has worked extensively with adults in diverse settings, including child welfare, re-entry programs and substance misuse.
+Kenisha is dedicated to creating a safe and nonjudgmental therapeutic space for individuals to heal and grow.
 Specializing in trauma-informed care, she actively partners with patients to overcome the negative effects of trauma in their daily lives.
 In her typical day, Kenisha offers therapeutic services in a variety of formats, collaborating with interdisciplinary teams to ensure comprehensive and personalized care.
-Beyond direct patients interactions, she engages in community outreach and education, advocating for mental health awareness and destigmatization.
+Beyond direct patient interactions, she engages in community outreach and education, advocating for mental health awareness and destigmatization.

 Maleek Ratliff, MSW, LSW

-Maleek (he/him) received his undergraduate degree in Social Work from Northeastern Illinois University and his graduate degree in Social Work with a specialization in Mental Health from the University of Illinois Chicago.
+Maleek (he/him) received his undergraduate degree in social work from Northeastern Illinois University and his graduate degree in social work, specializing in mental health from the University of Illinois Chicago.
 He has years of experience working with older adults as a mental health counselor, as well as experience working with the homeless population.
-While working in the hospital setting as a counselor, he ran therapeutic groups, provided individual check-ins, and helped patients through the life challenges they faced.
+While working in the hospital setting as a counselor, he ran therapeutic groups, provided individual check-ins and helped patients through the life challenges they faced.
 Maleek is passionate about addressing mental health and the overall well-being of those who have faced various forms of trauma.

 Support Staff